Prescribed $Q$-curvature flow on closed manifolds of even dimension: Boundedness of Lg in Lg for

-In this section, we try to show that $u$ is uniformly bounded in $H^{n/2}(M,g_0)$.
-To see this, we will split our argument into four cases depending on the sign and value of $Q_0$.
+In this section, we aim to show that $u(t)$ is bounded in $H^{n/2}(M,g_0)$ for all $t$ in the maximal interval of existence.
+We will split our argument into four cases depending on the sign of $\int_M Q_0 \dvg$.
+As we shall see later, such a $H^{n/2}$-bound for $u(t)$ is uniform in the non-supercritical case while the bound depends on the maximal time of existence in the supercritical case; see Proposition \ref{Hn/2bd-supercritical}.